GoogleCloudPlatform/DataflowTemplates/v2/gcs-to-sourcedb/README_GCS_to_Sourcedb.md

 * **timerInterval** (Duration in seconds between calls to stateful timer processing. ): Controls the time between successive polls to buffer and processing of the resultant records.
 Defaults to: 1.
 * **startTimestamp** (File start timestamp, takes precedence if provided, else value from spanner_to_gcs_metadata is considered, for regular mode.): Start time of file for all shards.
 If not provided, the value is taken from spanner_to_gcs_metadata.
 If provided, this takes precedence.
 To be given when running in regular run mode.
 * **windowDuration** (File increment window duration,takes precedence if provided, else value from spanner_to_gcs_metadata is considered, for regular mode.): The window duration/size in which data is written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 If not provided, the value is taken from spanner_to_gcs_metadata.
 If provided, this takes precedence.
 To be given when running in regular run mode.
 (Example: 5m).
 * **runMode** (This type of run mode.
-Supported values - regular/reprocess/deletegcs.): Regular writes to source db, reprocess erred shards or delete the gcs files.
+Supported values - regular/reprocess.): Regular writes to source db, reprocess erred shards.
 Defaults to: regular.
+* **metadataTableSuffix** (Metadata table suffix): Suffix appended to the spanner_to_gcs_metadata and shard_file_create_progress metadata tables.Useful when doing multiple runs.Only alpha numeric and underscores are allowed.